geerlingguy/ansible-role-jenkins/README.md

     jenkins_java_options: "-Djenkins.install.runSetupWizard=false"

+It is also possible stop the repo file being added by setting jenkins_repo_url = 'disabled'.
+This is useful if you signing your own packages or running internal package management - such as Spacewalk.

 Extra Java options for the Jenkins launch command configured in the init file can be set with the var `jenkins_java_options`.
 By default the option to disable the Jenkins 2.0 setup wizard is added.

     jenkins_init_changes: